BP Exploration (Caspian Sea) Limited is the operator on behalf of the Contractor Parties to the ACG Production Sharing Agreement.

 production wells on 20 December 2005.
 On 4 January 2006 WA oil reached the Sangachal terminal.

-Total WA production for the first half of 2023 was 91,000 barrels per day.
+Total WA production during 2024 was on average about 75,000 barrels per day.

 Deepwater Gunashli (DWG) complex is the third phase of development of the ACG field in the Azerbaijan sector of the Caspian Sea. it is located on the east side of the Gunashli field at 175 metres of water depth.
 The platform has been in operation since April 2008 producing oil from the ACG field.